The Chat SDK simplifies chat features into an effortless and straightforward process. To send your first message, do the following steps:

-SBDMaininstance must be called once across your iOS client app.
-We recommend that you initialize the Chat SDK in the
+SendBird.init()method must be called once across your Android client app.
+It is recommended to initialize the Chat SDK in the

 Connect a user to Sendbird server using their unique user ID.
 Any untaken user ID is automatically registered as a new user to your Sendbird application before being connected, while an existing ID is allowed to log in directly.

 Note: Go to the Authentication page to learn more about authenticating with an access token.

 Create an open channel.
 Once created, all users in your Sendbird application can easily participate in the channel.